superjer/tinyc.games/README.md

 ## Games

 ### Tet
-A Tetris clone which is getting way too large.
-Cool animations, sound, controller support, multiplayer etc.
-This is too much for a "tiny" game so I'll be paring it down and moving the fully featured version to its own branch or repo.
+Your classic falling block puzzle game.

 ### Flappy
 The original tiny game.
-It's just Flappy Bird in only around 200 [normal] lines of code.
-So no dumb tricks, I hope :)
+A Flappy Bird in only around 200 lines of code.

 ### Blocko
-A Minecraft (Infiniminer?) clone with too many features once again.
-Dynamic lighting and overly complex procedural generation.
-Also needs to be simplified for this repo.
+A voxel block-mining game with infinite world and multiplayer.

 ### Zel
 A top-down adventure game with an overworld and a dungeon.
-Very minimal, no ending.
-Too much procedural generation!

 ### Maker
-A quick hack to make Zel into more of a 2D platformer.
+A quick hack to make Zel into a 2D platformer.
 Very rough around the edges.
-The intention is to add a simple level editor.

 ## How do I run this?